What we value

-“Application” or “App” means the software application, website, interface or any other means you use to access the Shopify API using the API Credentials, including a Private Application or a Public Application.
+“Application” or “App” means the software application, website, interface or any other means you use to access the Shopify API using the API Credentials, including a Private Application, Custom Application or a Public Application.

 “API Client” means the unique Application configuration (including API Credentials) generated through the Partner Account.

 “API Credentials” means the credentials that allow you to make authenticated requests to the Shopify API.